How Long Can You Eat Eggs Past the Expiration Date?

 Fill a large pitcher or glass with water.
 Gently release the egg into the water.
 If the egg sinks, it's still good.
 If it floats, it's old.

-Notice above I said floating eggs are old, not bad.
-Here's why: Egg shells are porous.
+Yes, floating eggs are old, they aren’t necessarily bad.
+Here's why: eggshells are porous.
 As eggs age, the air cell grows larger.
 Older eggs have larger air cells, so they float.
 Newer eggs have smaller air cells, so they sink.
-The USDA says even eggs that float may still be good.
-Before you toss the floater, crack it open.
-If it's discolored or giving off a foul odor, it's best to toss it.
-If it looks and smells like a normal egg, you're most likely safe to use it.
+However, according to the USDA, even eggs that float may still be good.

 While not as reliable as the float test, you can hold an egg up to your ear and give it a good shake to see if it’s gone past its prime.
 If you can hear liquid sloshing around in the egg, that’s a sign that the yolk has gone thin and watery.
 If you don’t hear it, the yolk is likely still fresh and safe to use.

 This one is simple: if the egg smells foul, rotten, or distinctly like sulfur, throw it away!
 When eggs are cracked, they should have a neutral scent that’s not very strong.

 While the egg is still in its shell, do a quick scan for mold, slime, or a powdery residue.
 If you see any of those signs, throw it out.
 Additionally, the whites of old eggs will spread out faster and appear flatter than fresh yolks.
 They can also change color — if an egg white is pink or iridescent, throw it out.
 That’s a sign that the eggs are spoiled due to bacteria, and are not safe to eat.
 Additionally, if the egg white is clear and not a cloudy white, that’s a sign that the egg is aging.